couchbaselabs/docs-ng/content/couchbase-manual-2.0/troubleshooting.markdown

 Before removing Couchbase Server from your system, you should do the following:

  * Shutdown your Couchbase Server.
-For more information on the methods of shutting down your server for your platform, see [Startup and Shutdown of Couchbase Server](couchbase-manual-ready.html#couchbase-admin-basics-running).
+For more information on the methods of shutting down your server for your platform, see [Server Startup and Shutdown](couchbase-manual-ready.html#couchbase-admin-basics-running).

  * If your machine is part of an active cluster, you should rebalance your cluster to take the node out of your configuration.
 See